Update 27/02/2024: We're consulting on our new policy here.

 Any interested party or responsible authority may call for the review of a premises licence if they believe that the licensing objectives are not being promoted.

-Application for a review must be made on the Licensing Review (1kb) application form and submitted to us at Licensing Team, North East Derbyshire District Council, 2013 Mill Lane, Wingerworth, Chesterfield , Derbyshire S42 6NG.
+Application for a review must be made on the Licensing Review application form, and submitted to us at Licensing Team, North East Derbyshire District Council, 2013 Mill Lane, Wingerworth, Chesterfield, Derbyshire S42 6NG.
 Copies must also be sent on the same day to the premises licence holder and to each of the responsible authorities.
 Failure to send these copies may render the application as invalid.
+To obtain a form please contact the Licensing Team by phone on 01246 217884 / 01246 217885 or

 You can find out more information about the Licensing Act, licence fees, download application forms or apply for a licence on the Government website.